This is a Student Internship position under the Pathways Internship Program.

 To qualify for this Internship, you MUST be a continuing student enrolled or accepted for enrollment for the current/upcoming semesters for the duration of the internship as a condition of employment, taking at least a half-time course load.
 You will be required to provide documentation to support eligibility.
 Students may be employed throughout the academic year.Learn more about this agency

 The Secretarial Intern Program (SIP) is designed to provide interns an opportunity to broaden their perspectives on issues facing government.
 Interns will work throughout the Department of Transportation (DOT) and support higher-level management in coordinating, facilitating, and implementing activities within the office to which they are assigned; and be exposed to and participate in activities, innovations, and challenges facing the Transportation Industry.
-The appointments for this vacancy announcement will begin as early as January 4, 2021.
-Program Offices may onboard interns in subsequent weeks.
-This program is initially planned to run through May 7, 2021, at which time each Operating Administration (OA) will make the determination if they will extend the internship.
-Internships may be extended up to the date that the student graduates.
+This program will begin June 14, 2021 and run through August, 20, 2021, at which time each Operating Administration (OA) will decide if they want to extend the internship if applicable.
+Temporary appointments (Intern NTE) can be made for an initial period not-to-exceed one year, and they may be extended in increments up to one year.

 These positions are located in the DOT headquarters (HQ) building, which is directly across the street from the Metro and blocks away from the Washington National’s Baseball stadium, or in the Federal Aviation Administration HQ building, also conveniently located next to the Metro.

 The Student Trainee works in support of the office they are assigned to which may include:

 - Performing a variety of assignments selected to broaden skills and provide practical experience aimed at developing the employee’s skills and knowledge to perform progressively complex assignments.

 - Assignments at this level are designed to orient, train, and increase the student’s knowledge in his/her perspective area of study.